elenaf9/p2p-on-fpga/documentation/BSc-Thesis/workflow.md

 - starting serial still not successful

 __2020-12-25__:
-- Enabled serial interface in the raspi-config file which I already did at some point before on the PI 4, but seems like I didn't do it correctly/ flashed a new image afterwards and forgot to do it again/ ...
+- Enabled serial interface in the raspi-config file, which I already did at some point before on the PI 4, but seems like I didn't do it correctly/ flashed a new image afterwards and forgot to do it again/ ...
    - `sudo raspi-config`
    - \> 3 Interface Options \> P6 Serial Port
    - disable shell over serial